plexoio/morada/README.md

 ## FAQ

-#### Is the structure already finished?
+#### Is the project already finished?

-Once the entire project has been deployed, the structure section may be considered as complete.
+Once the entire project has been deployed the title and content of this page will change to a positive answer.

 #### Are there issues in it?